Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 On the 1st and 3rd Wednesday of every month, join us for an hour of presentation and conversation about all things JavaScript.
 This event is for people of any experience level and provides a space to deepen our understanding of the most commonly used language in web development.

-## VC Public Speaking Support Group

-### Leader: Ray Deck

-### Frequency: Every two weeks

-Let's get you talking.
-We are a supportive community of people who want to help each other start speaking.
-One of us gives a talk each week.
-We record so you have your own "game film."
-Get feedback, hear others talk, and get encouraged to mount the stage yourself.
-Lift your voice!

 ## Indie Startup Hacker Meetup

 ### Leader: Ray Deck